Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 <details><summary>Optional steps for Excel only</summary>
 <p>

-- Functions can be used directly in Worksheet cells where appropriate.
+- Functions can be used directly in Worksheet cells as Formulas where appropriate.

 - Remove comment mark before `Option Private Module` to prevent function names appearing in cell formula drop-down lists.